srosser2/mern-template/README.md

 ## Installation
 Clone the repo and run `docker compose up` to build and run the containers for Node.js and MongoDB.

+In the server directory, create an .env file based on example.env.

 Change directory to client and run `npm install` to install frontend depenedencies.

 Run `npm start` to start up frontend.